What To Do If You Lose a Filling or Crown

 If you lose a filling or crown, rinse your mouth gently, save the crown if you still have it, avoid chewing on that side, and schedule a dental evaluation.
-Losing a filling or crown can happen while eating, brushing, or for what feels like no reason at all.
-Even if the tooth does not hurt right away, it is important to take the situation seriously.
-A lost restoration leaves the tooth vulnerable to damage, sensitivity, and further decay.
-A general dentist can evaluate the tooth and recommend the right treatment to restore its strength and function.
-If the tooth is painful, sharp, swollen, or difficult to chew on, our Emergency Dentist page explains when prompt care may be needed.
+Even if the tooth does not hurt right away, a lost restoration can leave the tooth vulnerable to sensitivity, cracks, infection, and further decay.

 What Should You Do If a Filling or Crown Falls Out?